Sean-Bradley/Design-Patterns-In-Python/singleton/README.md

 * You want the attributes or methods to be globally accessible across your application, so that other classes may be able to use the Singleton.
 * You can extend classes with a Singleton method, as I did with the leaderboard, but it still points to the same Singleton memory location regardless.
 * You want controlled access to a sole instance.
+* For a class to act as a singleton, it should not contain any references to `self`.